vasudeva8/htslib/samples/README.md

   alignment read.

 [Read_fast_index][Read_fast_index]
     This application showcases the fasta/fastq data read using index.
 It takes a region (reference name[:start-end]) and gets data from that region.

+[Read_tbx][Read_tbx]
+    This application showcases the tabix index usage with sam files.
+It takes a shift value and region (refname[:start-end]) and gets data from that region.
+The shift will be used to create index file if not present already.

 [Pileup][Pileup]:

   This application showcases the pileup api, where all alignments covering a